 The application is usually approved very quickly and takes less than 20 minutes.
 All the lenders need is proof of a bank account and proof that you have a job.
-When the loan is approved, the money is put into your bank account.
+Once they approve your loan, the money is deposited into your bank account.

 Who would typically get a payday loan?

 However, because payday lenders don’t normally care about things like credit, it’s easy for those with no or low credit scores to get approved.
 1 in 3 college-age Americans has considered payday loans.
-In addition, about 12 million Americans take out payday loans each year, Pew Research found.
+In addition, about 12 million Americans take out instant payday loans each year.

 How much do payday loans give you?